 There were trees dangerously crowding and even overhanging the house – we trimmed and removed several to prevent mold build-up and avoid snow-bound disasters, things we never would’ve considered in CA.

 There was a brambly, tangled mess of a garden at the entry to the home, an ill-considered hodgepodge of walkways, and a weird paver-covered parking spot right in front of the entry.
-We cleared that out, added a front deck for a welcoming effect, further mitigating basement flooding into the bargain.
+We cleared that out, and added a front deck for a welcoming effect.

-Finally, we repaved the driveway, creating a drain effect for flood control, added a central tree between the driveway entrances for visual interest (and frankly to signal snowplows not to pile snow up against us!), cultivated garden spaces and landscaped it all to tie in together.
+Finally, we repaved the driveway, creating a channeling effect for waterflow, added a central tree between the driveway entrances for visual interest (and frankly to signal snowplows not to pile snow up against us!), cultivated garden spaces and landscaped it all to tie in together.
 What previously appeared to be a parking lot finally looks like a proper front yard.

 Above are all befores.
 YIKES!
 Below, now let’s enjoy the afters!